e2f5db0/gungnir/readme.md

 ## System goals

 This tool can be used to send a targeted spear phishing email.
-If no external smtp server is set, a simple smtp server will be started.
-Emails sent through this server will probably not pass any of the checks used to counter phishing and spoofing.
+If no external smtp server is set, a simple debugging server will be started.
+Emails sent through this server will not pass any of the checks used to counter phishing and spoofing.

 ## System architecture